-Ooma, Inc. (the "Company") is a leading provider of innovative communications solutions and other connected services to small business, home, and mobile users.
-The Company's unique hybrid Software-as-a-Service ("SaaS") platform, consisting of its proprietary cloud, on-premises appliances, mobile applications, and end-point devices, provides the connectivity and functionality that enables solutions.
-The Company's communications solutions deliver its proprietary high-definition ("HD") voice quality, advanced features, and integration with mobile devices, at extremely competitive pricing and value.
+Ooma, Inc. (the "Company"), founded in 2003, is a leading provider of innovative communications solutions and other connected services to small business, home, and mobile users.
+The Company's unique hybrid Software-as-a-Service ("SaaS") platform, consisting of its proprietary cloud, on-premises appliances, mobile applications and end-point devices, provides the connectivity and functionality that enables solutions.
+The Company's communications solutions deliver its proprietary high-definition voice quality, advanced features and integration with mobile devices, at extremely competitive pricing and value.
 The Company's platform helps create smart workplaces and homes by providing value-added communications and other connected services and by integrating end-point devices to enable the Internet of Things.
-The Company's platform and solutions have the power to provide communications, productivity, automation, monitoring, safety, security, and networking infrastructure applications to our users.
-The Company was incorporated in Delaware on November 19, 2003 and is headquartered in Palo Alto, California.
+The Company's platform and solutions have the power to provide communications, productivity, automation, monitoring, safety, security and networking infrastructure applications to its users.